nycmeshnet/docs/content/hardware/config.md

 What the config file does: The config file sets DHCP for the IP address, WPA password: nycmeshnet, adds the  building number to the device name, adds the UNMS key for monitoring and sets the SNMP location and contact to "nycmesh".

 ---

+### <a name="lr-client"></a>LitebeamLR client for Supernodes and hubs

+You can't use the standard LiteBeam config in an LR.
+This will cause poor performance.

+Please upload this config (link to be added) and edit the device name

+---

 ### <a name="omni"></a>Standard Omnitik mesh config